 Elon Musk is a visionary technologist.

-His projects shoot for the moon or literally Mars … across space travel, energy, and of course transportation.
-His companies have propelled him to a network of almost 20 billion.
+His projects involve space travel, literally shooting for the moon and Mars—energy and transportation.
+His companies have propelled him to a net worth of over 20 billion.
 But how have government policies and taxpayer money boosted his businesses?

 His major companies have all had significant government support in one form or another.
 Let’s start with Tesla.

-Tesla has inched north of 2 billion in federal and state subsidies in recent years.
+In recent years, Tesla has inched north of 2 billion in federal and state subsidies.

 The company posted its first profitable quarter in two years, thanks to the popularity of the Model 3 sedan.
 The automaker said it generated $6.8 billion in revenue in the third quarter of 2018 and walked away with $311 million in profit — the most the company has ever made in a quarter.